• Skip to primary navigation

 Chris O’Brien

 “To speak to an agent, please press one.”
-Whether as a customer, manager or agent, we’ve all experienced an Interactive Voice Response (IVR) system.
-This customer service solution has been around for decades — first as pre-recordings now typically as software — and it can help with everything from reducing agent call loads to cutting costs.
+Whether as a customer, manager, or agent, we’ve all experienced an interactive voice response (IVR) system.
+An IVR is an automated phone system that interacts with callers through voice prompts and keypad inputs to route calls or provide self-service options.
+This customer service solution has been around for decades, first as pre-recordings now typically as software, and it helps organizations achieve 24/7 availability, reduced operational costs, and improved call routing efficiency.

 While IVR software may be relatively commonplace these days, there are still some important steps you can take to ensure your solution works the way it should and helps deliver flawless CX.

 While today’s IVR systems still vary greatly in complexity, innovations like advanced speech recognition and artificial intelligence (AI) software that have inundated so many other sectors are natural fits for the field.
-As a result, the IVR systems of today look very different from the prerecorded messages of years past.
+As a result, the IVR systems of today offer capabilities far beyond the basic prerecorded messages of years past.

 With so much innovation happening in this space, it’s important that contact centers looking to add new capabilities to their existing IVR have a plan for integrating features with their existing IVR map (or make changes accordingly) in a way that’s scalable.